rgalhama/nnfixrec_cogsci2019/README.md

 Raquel G. Alhama, Noam Siegelman, Ram Frost &amp; Blair C. Armstrong (2019).
 The Role of Entropy in Visual Word Recognition: A Perceptually-Constrained Connectionist Account. _Proceedings of the 41st Annual Conference of the Cognitive Science Society_.
 [CogSci2019]

 Includes:
-- Study 1: information-theoretic analyses of corpora, incorporating occulomotor constraints
+- Study 1: quantification of information-content in English and Hebrew words from different fixation locations
 - Study 2: a perceptually-constrained neural network model of word recognition

 Implemented by [Raquel G. Alhama](https://rgalhama.github.io/) (rgalhama@mpi.nl).